kumu/docs/getting-started/first-steps.md

 #### Sketch mode

 If you're building your map by hand, you should definitely give sketch mode a try!
-Click the green **+** button and select **Sketch** to activated sketch mode.
+Click the green <i class="fa fa-plus"></i> button and select **Sketch** to activated sketch mode.

 Once sketch mode is activated, you can add an element by clicking anywhere on the map, and you can add a connection by clicking and dragging from an existing element.